 Putting these parts together required a bit of sincere persuasion:

 I noticed this broken part sitting on my cutting mat:

 Those broken parts (because investigation showed more than one broke) came from here:

 Not.
 Remotely.
 Pleased.
 The broken part was reassembled (almost completely…a very tiny part of it was never found) and glued back into place.
 NOT.
 FORNICATING.
 PLEASED.

 I also noticed the numerous places where “fit” would need work to FIT, in addition to numerous places where plastic needed to be added to fill gaps.
-Flat .010″ fitted the underside of the nose:
+Flat .010″ (.254mm) fitted into the gap found in underside of the nose: